A Real Fine Place to Start: Content

+Foster's version is played in the key of A-flat major.
 "A Real Fine Place to Start" is an up-tempo contemporary country song, with prominent electric guitar and steel guitar fills.
 The song's narrator tells about being in love and getting to know a person from the beginning, describing this as "a real fine place to start."